Who are the children?

 Each year, more and more children from black and mixed heritage backgrounds are coming into care.
 We would love to hear from prospective adopters from a range of backgrounds to help these children thrive in a new family environment.

 Children with complex needs

-Every child needs a safe and secure home, and that’s the same for children with disabilities.
-Children with complex needs such as a disability can be much more difficult to find adopters for and this is something that we would like to change.
-Whilst adopting a child with a disability may seem daunting, TACT can offer you all the training, support and guidance to ensure that you are able to give the child the support they need to thrive.
+Every child needs a safe and secure home, and that’s the same for children with additional needs, such as a disability or learning difficulties.
+It can be much more difficult to find adopters for these children, and this is something that we would like to change.
+Whilst adopting a child with a disability may seem daunting, TACT Peterborough can offer you all the training, support and guidance to ensure that you are able to give the child the support they need to thrive.

 Babies and young children on a fostering for adoption basis.